leonardoLavagna/leonardoLavagna/README.md

   3. ⚓ **Image Classification with Real World Data Distributions**

-     A private kaggle competition organized by Leonardo Labs (https://www.leonardo.com/en/innovation-technology/leonardo-labs) and Sapienza University of Rome.
+     A private kaggle competition organized by [Leonardo Labs](https://www.leonardo.com/en/innovation-technology/leonardo-labs) and Sapienza University of Rome.
+The image classification was done using neural networks.
      * GitHub Repository of the project https://github.com/leonardoLavagna/Leonardo-Labs-Competition
 </details>